Antwerp: 16th century

 After the silting-up of the Zwin and the consequent decline of Bruges, Antwerp, then part of the Duchy of Brabant, grew in importance, with the city doubling its population between 1500 and 1569.
 At the end of the 15th century, the foreign trading houses were transferred from Bruges to Antwerp, and the building assigned to the association of English merchants active in the city is specifically mentioned in 1510.
 During this time, the old Mediterranean trade routes were gradually losing importance and the discovery of new sea routes via Africa to Asia and via the Atlantic to America helped push Antwerp to a position of prominence.

 By 1504, the Portuguese had established Antwerp as one of their main shipping bases, bringing in spices from Asia and trading them for textiles and metal goods.
 The city's trade expanded to include cloth from England, Italy and Germany, wines from Germany, France and Spain, salt from France, and wheat from the Baltic.
 The city's skilled workers processed soap, fish, sugar, and especially cloth.
 Banks helped finance the trade, the merchants, and the manufacturers.
-The city was a cosmopolitan center; its bourse opened in 1531, "To the merchants of all nations."
+The city was a cosmopolitan centre; its Stock Exchange opened in 1531, "To the merchants of all nations."